Cristianfllc3/DSS_LeaseCosts/README.md

 # Modeling
-**Input:** Flow base on Dataiku with a first dataset on BD(postgres) prepared for analisys.
+**Input:** Flow base on Dataiku with the first dataset on BD(postgres) prepared for analysis.
-**Output:** Exploratory Data Analysis, Charts and Graphs, Geospatial Analytics, Statistical Analysis and a Dashboards. *(Integrations with Tableau) It is not part of the scope of the project but some actions were taken.*
+**Output:** Exploratory Data Analysis, Charts and Graphs, Geospatial Analytics, Statistical Analysis and Dashboards. *(Integrations with Tableau) It is not part of the scope of the project but some actions were taken.*
 (Dataiku, plugins for export to Tableau)

 **1 - Exploratory Data Analysis, Charts and Graphs, Geospatial Analytics**